kdeldycke/awesome-iam/README.md

 - [How SAML 2.0 Authentication Works](https://gravitational.com/blog/how-saml-authentication-works/) - Overview of the how and why of SSO and SAML.
 - [Web Single Sign-On, the SAML 2.0 perspective](https://blog.theodo.com/2019/06/web-single-sign-on-the-saml-2-0-perspective/) - Another naive explanation of SAML workflow in the context of corporate SSO implementation.
+- [The Beer Drinker’s Guide to SAML](https://duo.com/blog/the-beer-drinkers-guide-to-saml) -  SAML is arcane at times.
+A another analogy might helps get more sense out of it.

 ## Policies